agl-alexglopez/heap-allocator-workshop/README.md

 ![rb-tree-collage](/images/rb-tree-collage.png)

 *Pictured Above: A sampling of the programs, tools, and analysis I used to complete this project.
-Explore the repository to see how I implemented the allocators, how I measured their performance, and how I visualized or interacted with them through the programs in this repository.*
+Explore the repository to see how I implemented the allocators, how I measured their performance, and how I interacted with them through the programs in this repository.*

 ## Navigation